 Munduk Waterfall has basic facilities.
 There are parking lots and toilets available for visitors.
 The small path to the waterfall is clean and well-maintained.
-There’s a couple of small coffee shops selling hot beverages and snacks along the trek toward the waterfall.
+There are a couple of small coffee shops selling hot beverages and snacks along the trek toward the waterfall.

 For tourists looking for a place to stay overnight in the village.
-There are no short of options for hotels alongside Munduk Street.
+There is no shortage of options for guesthouses and villas alongside Munduk street.

 How To Get To Munduk Waterfall